washingtonstateuniversity/WSUWP-Plugin-Help-Docs/README.md

 ### Bugs and/or Fixes for WSUP Help Docs

-Please submit bugs and/or fixes to: <https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/issues>.
+Please submit bugs and/or fixes to: [GitHub Issues](https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/issues).
 Please read (and adhere to) the guidelines for contributions detailed in [CONTRIBUTING.md](https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/blob/master/CONTRIBUTING.md).

-To view release & update notes, read the [CHANGELOG.md]https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/blob/master/CHANGELOG.md).
+To view release & update notes, read the [CHANGELOG.md](https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/blob/master/CHANGELOG.md).